 Class liaison parents are an important link between the class, the class teacher and the parent group for that class.
-Parents volunteer for this role early in the school year, with many wonderful friendships developing as a result of participation with other school parents and this in turn leads to a great sense of community.
+Parents volunteer for this role early in the school year, with many wonderful friendships developing with other school parents and this in turn leads to a great sense of community.
 The main role of the class liaison parent is to facilitate periodic opportunities for parents and families to meet together in a social setting.
 Parents can chose to share the role in a class.

 The class liaison parents do not undertake a role in mediating issues on behalf of other parents or between parents and the class teacher or school.
 Instead, they should encourage parents to use the usual means to address concerns.